 The system can be secured, where each disk becomes secured and not accessible outside the system.
+The security level can follow Federal Information Processing Standards (FIPS) or FDE, based on the capability of the disks.
+Use show disks to see what the disks support.

 Alternatively, the system can be repurposed, where each disk is secure erased.